Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum list | less

 This will first show all the packages already installed in your system, followed by a list of all available packages.
-Use the following command if you only wish to see the available packages.
+Use the following command if you wish to see only the available packages.

 $ sudo yum list available | less